lmac-1/lmac-1/README.md

 In a past life, I worked for three years in a software company as a technical business analyst, working alongside developers to build websites for insurers and insurance brokers 🤓

-Right now I'm learning React 🤓
+Right now I'm working on a freelance project, building the frontend of a real estate platform using React, NextJS and Material UI components 😎

 Connect with me on [Twitter](https://twitter.com/codingwithlucy)